theRealAph/ScopeLocals/README.md

     }
 ```

-We recommend this form when multiple values are shared with the same
+We recommend using a single scope local that refers to a record rather
-consumer because it's likely to be more efficent and it's clear to the
+than multiple scope locals because it's likely to be more efficent and
-reader what is intended.
+it's clear to the reader what is intended.

-(Note: `x` and `y` have the usual Java access modifiers.
-Even though
-a scope local is implicitly passed to every method in its dynamic
-scope, a method will only be able to use `get()` if that scope local's
-name is accessible to the method.
-So, sensitive security information
-can be passed through a stack of non-privileged invocations.)

 ## Scope locals in more detail